Divided a solo (one woman) show, now available to watch online

 Once you have completed the details you will be sent to a private YouTube link where you’ll be able to watch the show.
 Read below for further information about Divided and my journey towards making it happen.
 Thank you for your support.

 If you or anyone you know may be experiencing physical, emotional, sexual abuse or coercive and/or controlling behaviour and wish to seek help please contact the National Domestic Abuse Helpline or Womens Aid.

-My journey with Divided started with an amazing Asian womens’ charity called Hopscoth and they sit right next to Camden Peoples’ Theatre.
+My journey with Divided started with an amazing Asian women’s’ charity called Hopscotch and they sit right next to Camden Peoples’ Theatre.
 They joined forces and did a call out asking for a writer/performer to create something for a conference and for theatre.
-I had just completed a 20 minute solo piece that I performed in three different hotels with Soul City Arts which had a very similar feel to the call out.
+I had just completed a 20 minute solo piece that I performed in three different hotels with Soul City Arts which had a very similar feel to this particular call out.

 I knew that I wanted the piece to be in real time (so no monologuing to the audience – simply playing characters in the present moment) as this was the best way to portray the main characters experience.
 I settled on three characters: